We’ve developed an open-source MPEG-DASH segmenting and DRM encryption application as a free tool for you.

 Optionally, the tool can encrypt DASH content according to the Common Encryption specification (ISO/IEC 23001-7) for use with Digital Rights Management (DRM) systems.

-While we supply DASH.encrypt free of charge, to make use of the encryption feature you will need to specify a DRM system in the manifest.
-We can provide this for you through our cloud-based DRMtoday service.
+While we supply DASH.encrypt free of charge, to make use of the encryption feature you will need to use DRM and specify a licensing system in the manifest.
+The professional version of the application provides integration with our cloud-based DRMtoday service as well as access to multi-DRM licensing.